The New “Blended”: Integrating Individual and Group Learning

 Increasing Cost Awareness of Leadership Development

 One solution to this problem is to spend less time and money on training and developing leaders but continue to do it.
-The secret is to think of it as a business process that has inputs and outputs.
+The secret is to consider it a business process with inputs and outputs.

 The price of a well-designed online blended journey is still more reasonable than traditional training.
-On-line solutions like FLIGBY blended experience not only have no travel costs and can be managed while working so no time is wasted, but also offer progress that is trackable and results that are quantifiable.
-Some of the most important outcomes include the ability to test and develop leadership skills in a risk-free simulated environment, followed by a comprehensive game-based profile that can be used toward building personal development plans and exploring parallels between one’s learning and real managerial dilemmas.
+Online solutions like FLIGBY blended experience have no travel costs and can be managed while working, so no time is wasted, and also offer trackable progress and quantifiable results.
+Some of the most critical outcomes include the ability to test and develop leadership skills in a risk-free simulated environment, followed by a comprehensive game-based profile to build personal development plans and explore parallels between one’s learning and real managerial dilemmas.

-Ideally, a cost-effective, impactful leadership development solution must not only provide blended experiential learning that focuses on the development of key leadership skills but must also address emotional competencies and do so in the environment that is engaging and supported for long term impact.
-Business simulations like FLIGBY, when offered as a part of a fully online blended learning model, present a good working solution as they meet all those expectations and show that the business process of leadership development can be done efficiently and economically.
+Ideally, a cost-effective, impactful leadership development solution must provide blended experiential learning that focuses on developing essential leadership skills and addresses emotional competencies in an engaging and supported environment for long-term impact.
+Business simulations like FLIGBY, when offered as a part of an entirely online blended learning model, present a good working solution as they meet all those expectations and show that the business process of leadership development can be done efficiently and economically.

 Conclusion

-It is fair to say that interactive movies and their blended extensions will be integrated by more and more companies into their skill-development strategies and leadership development programs.
-Recent history showed us that it is not only possible to effectively replace, but in some aspects, enhance the experiential components of learning.
-Whatever hesitation once existed about virtual learning and digital solutions like serious gaming is quickly evaporating, and workplace learning, largely driven by leaders’ demands, is undergoing a major shift in a response to the growing demands.
+More and more companies will integrate interactive movies and their blended extensions into their skill-development strategies and leadership development programs.
+Recent history showed us that it is possible to replace effectively and enhance the experiential components of learning in some aspects.
+Whatever hesitation once existed about virtual learning and digital solutions like serious gaming is quickly evaporating.
+Workplace learning, primarily driven by leaders’ demands, is undergoing a significant shift in response to the growing needs.

-There is no doubt that through these difficult times we will continue to look for creative ways to enhance human connection and enhance professional development through innovative virtual means.
-Didactic learning that comprised of dated instructional design built on dull and dense content will be replaced with dynamic blended learning experiences that are personalized, engaging, immersive, and deeply relevant.
-As we design the future of leadership development, the value of in-person gatherings in the short run is bound to go up in value.
-Digital programs will be asked to deliver greater results and behavioral change organizations need to enable every leader to be their best.
+Undoubtedly, through these difficult times, we will continue to look for creative ways to enhance human connection and professional development through innovative virtual means.
+Didactic learning that comprised of dated instructional design built on stale and dense content will be replaced with dynamic blended learning experiences that are personalized, engaging, immersive, and deeply relevant.
+As we design the future of leadership development, the value of in-person gatherings in the short run is bound to increase.
+Digital programs will be asked to deliver more excellent results, and behavioral change organizations must enable every leader to be their best.

 References